Fitness Trackers May Help Detect Potentially Dangerous Irregular Heartbeats

 Keep your cholesterol at healthy levels with lifestyle and medicine.

-Don't use alcohol or caffeine.
-They can trigger heart rhythm problems.
+Don't use alcohol.
+It can trigger heart rhythm problems.

 Make sure all your healthcare providers, dentists, and pharmacists know if you are taking a medicine to prevent blood clots.